haskellfoundation/error-message-index/message-index/messages/GHCup-05841/index.md

 Reasons for this errors:

-* the URL does not point to a valid download (this could be a [ghcup-metadata](https://github.com/haskell/ghcup-metadata) issue)
+* the URL does not point to a valid download (this could be an issue with [GHCup's database of available tools](https://github.com/haskell/ghcup-metadata))
 * you have networking issues
 * your `curl` or `wget` installations are broken